splunk/observability-workshop/docs/module4/terraform.md

 Initialize Terraform and upgrade to the latest version of the SignalFx Terraform Provider

-!!!
-Note
+!!! note "Upgrading the SignalFx Terraform Provider"
-    You will need to run this command each time a new version of the Terraform Provider is released.
+    You will need to run this command each time a new version of the SignalFx Terraform Provider is released.
 You can track the releases on [GitHub](https://github.com/terraform-providers/terraform-provider-signalfx/releases).

 === "Input"